AvielCo/ParkNBark/README.md

 The app developed as a part of and academic project.

-Developed in Java language in Adroid Studion and with use of Google FireBase.
+Developed in Java language in Adroid Studio and with a use of Google FireBase.